Hormones are a liquid chemical that is produced by glands, and, much like sweat secreting from our pores, the hormones secrete from the glands.

 How Is Bioidentical Hormone Replacement Therapy Better Than Synthetic?

 At the Salerno Center, we care about what forms of hormones we give our patients.
 Dr. Salerno stresses the importance of using only the finest treatments and therapies at his practice.
-More and more men and woman are hearing about a more natural hormone replacement called bioidentical hormone replacement therapy.

 Unlike synthetic hormones, the body has an easier time assimilating bio-identical hormones from bioidentical hormone replacement therapy.
 That’s because they are exactly identical in molecular structure to the hormones made in the body.